drmuskangarg/mentalhealthcare/README.md

 # Reading List for Mental Health Detection and Analysis on Social Media
-This project is associated with the positional paper on Mental Health Analysis on Social Media: Resources, Advances and New Frontiers.
+This project is associated with the survey paper on Social Computing for Mental Health Analysis: A Survey.
 For a decade now, the exponential growth is observed in computational intelligence techniques for mental illness detection and analysis on social media.

 # Available Datasets